gocloudwave/OpSus_WindowsReboot/README.md

 1. Place `Get-UserCredentials.ps1`, `Get-VMToolsStatus.ps1`, `Install-PowerCLI.ps1`, `Restart-Windows.ps1`,
    `Search-TssFolders.ps1`, `settings.json`, and `User-Prompts.ps1` in a single folder on a machine that can connect to the vCenter server.
+   - If you downloaded the scripts from the Internet, you need to ensure that the files are unblocked.
+You can them via the PowerShell command: `Get-ChildItem {PATH TO DOWNLOADED FILES} | Unblock-File`.
 2. Run `Restart-Windows.ps1`.
-   - If the script fails to configure PowerCLI, run `Install-PowerCLI.ps1` manually as an Administrator.
+   - If the script fails to configure PowerCLI, load `Install-PowerCLI.ps1` manually as an Administrator and then call the function `Install-PowerCLI`.
+   - Loading a PowerShell script requires running the following command: `. .\Install-PowerCLI.ps1`.
 3. The script will prompt the user for the settings.json file location.
    - This is useful if you want to have a settings file for each customer.
 4. The script will prompt the user for a CSV file listing VM Names, BootGroup, and (optionally) ShutdownGroup.